-This is the easiest way to rotate your logs.
-In fact, a working logrotate script is provided with the PacketFence package.
+PacketFence can generate a lot of log entries in huge production environments.
+This is why we recommend to use logrotate to periodically rotate your logs.
+A working logrotate script is provided with the PacketFence package.
 This script is located in /usr/local/pf/addons, and it's configured to do a weekly log rotation and keeping old logs with compression.
 It has been added during PacketFence initial installation.